rexim/rexim.me/posts/liskov-substitution-principle.md

 Let's get back to the Square-Rectangle example.
 A square is actually a particular case of a rectangle.
 So `Rectangle` is a base class for `Square`.
-We can define it as follow:
+We can define it as follows:

     public class Rectangle {
         public void setWidth(int x) {